Read about the MetroAccess Policy on the Requirement to Wear Seat Belts.

 MetroAccess is a shared-ride, door-to-door, paratransit service for people who cannot independently use the accessible bus and/or rail system due to a disability.
 More information about the service can be found on the MetroAccess page.

 Learn more about accessible transportation options for customers with disabilities.
-(1.2 MB)
+(PDF, 1.2 MB)

 Visit the Reach-A-Ride website for transportation assistance options.